ArXen42/SerilogSuppressLoggingExample/README.md

 # SerilogSuppressLoggingExample
-Example of dynamical suppressing of Serilog log events
+Example of dynamical suppressing of Serilog log events.